betses/Portfolio/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # Portfolio
-Mobile version personal Portfolio page using css and html.
+This website is a prtfolio page where you can view all recent works and view developed skill.

 ## Live preview
 Page Link https://betses.github.io/Portfolio/